smridhi12/diceroller-app/README.md

 # diceroller-app
-A basic dice-roller app built using Android Studio.
+A basic dice-roller app built using kotlin in Android Studio.